whatwehaveunlearned/whatwehaveunlearned.github.io/essays/ScholarlyAbility.md

 The goal of our research is to support full-fledged dialogue between a user and a system that transforms the user queries into visualizations.
 So far, we have collected a corpus where users explore data via visualizations; we have annotated the corpus for user intentions; and we have developed the core NL-to-visualization pipeline.

 My contributions to this paper was around 70% of the total work.
 Tagging and analysing corpuses and helping to develop the coding mechanisms and the utterances that should be recorded.
 I did reviews and research on visualization task taxonomies to come up with the user interactions.
 I also worked researching and implementing some of the pieces of the NL pipeline.

+The acceptance rate of SIGdial Conference is 40%.

 [Paper](https://www.researchgate.net/publication/311559539_Towards_a_Dialogue_System_that_Supports_Rich_Visualizations_of_Data)